mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-csv-file.md

     if( points==None): return
 ```

-Lines 14 thru 18 opens the file for write.
-Then the script runs through all the points in the list using the `.writerow` method.
+Lines 14 thru 18 open the file for write.
+The script then runs through all the points in the list using the `.writerow` method.
 The write row method takes a list of values and adds the list as a line in the CSV file.

 ```python